TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-lattice-lfd2nx-versa-evn/README.txt

 board (EVB).
 The EVB is limited in terms of logic resources on the FPGA but features DDR3 memory and quite some peripherals

+To be able to use the lattice ddr3 memory controller make sure that the "IP Evaluation" box is enabled under Project > Active Strategy > Bitstream setting, in radiant tool.
+Note that the bitstream will run for 2-4 hours.

 = Design configuration =